 BerryMap

 FAQ

-No, AI is not expected to replace human recruiters but rather to transform their role.
-Administrative tasks will be automated, allowing recruiters to focus on strategic aspects like assessing cultural fit, complex soft skills, and overall talent strategy.
+No, AI is not expected to eliminate recruiting jobs but rather transform them.
+Repetitive tasks like resume screening will be automated, allowing recruiters to focus on strategic work such as assessing soft skills, cultural fit, and final decision-making.
+The roles will evolve into AI-augmented functions.

+BerryMap